narfdotpl/narf.pl/content/posts/drzwi.md

 to finish.
 And about a week (*sic!*) to render in the final quality in 1080p60.
 (Aren't you a fan of fan noise?)

-To wrap this one up, here's me working on the thing:
+To wrap this post up, here's me working on the thing:

 ![](wip2.gif)